rossjillian/multimodal-bias/README.md

-# More Signals, More Problems?
+# More Sources, More Problems?
 Examining How Multimodal Learning Affects Bias

+An examination of how multimodal learning affects model bias.
+This work is a multimodal extension of work done by Wang et. al on fairness in visual recognition (https://arxiv.org/abs/1911.11834).
+It is an independent research project, which started as a final project for COMS 4995, Deep Learning for Computer Vision.

 ## Creating COCO-10S